codeselim/go-webservice-places-provider/README.md

 This service, written in [Golang](https://golang.org/), exposes a RESTful API, which provides Places search functionality matching a consumer search parameters.

 This service is written using only basic Go libraries.
-No heavy frameworks are used, in order to demonstrate different part and concepts of a middlware webservice.
+No heavy frameworks are used in order to demonstrate different part and concepts of a middlware webservice.

 This service is a middleware applications that fetches places from different providers:

+Providers:

 * Google places's [autocomplete endpoint](https://developers.google.com/places/web-service/autocomplete#place_autocomplete_results)
 * Foursquare's [venues search endpoint](https://developer.foursquare.com/docs/api/venues/search)